metova/Slim/README.md

 --------
 + Assignment of 'extras' passed through to an Activity or Fragment
 + Casting of an Activity to an interface callback within a Fragment
++ Easily call through to an Activity through an interface callback
 + Layout declaration at the top of the class
 + Base class implementations that remove having to call through to the `Slim` methods